-Greetings from the Honorary Director
+Message from the Honorary Director

-Hyogo Prefectural Hyogo Tsu Museum
+Honorary Director, Hyogo Prefectural Hyogo-no-Tsu Museum

-Hyogo-tsu is a port city with a history of over 1,000 years, and is the “place of beginnings” where the first prefectural government was located.
-The Hyogo Prefectural Hyogo-Tsumari Museum, which serves as a base for disseminating the history of Hyogo-Tsumari, the origins of Hyogo Prefecture and the charm and diversity of the five provinces, consists of two facilities: the “First Prefectural Office Building” and the “Hyogo Origin Building”.
+Hyogo-no-Tsu is the place of origin for Hyogo, where a port with a history of over 1,000 years was opened and where the first prefectural office was built.
+The Hyogo Prefectural Hyogo-no-Tsu Museum serves as a center for presenting the history of Hyogo-no-Tsu, the unique process of the establishment of Hyogo Prefecture, and the charms and diversity of the five districts.
+It consists of the restored First Hyogo Prefectural Office and the exhibition facility House of Hyogo Origins.

 - October 1991